Build-Week-Water-My-Plants-tt67/frontend/README.md

 ## Technologies Used

-- The app was built using React and is a single page application
+- The app was built using React as a single page application
 - Styling is done using CSS and styled components
 - Global application state management utilizes Redux; state confined to individual components uses React useState hooks
 - This version of the app supports a backend built using Node.js
 - API calls are made using the axios library
+- Authentication and private routing